pkrucz00/ElevatorSystem/README.md

 ## Explanation of the elevator system mechanism
 Have you ever used an elevator and pondered "How does the elevator know what to do?".
 Have you ever been left with the feelings of frustration after another elevator just past by you?
-Have you thought "I bet I could do a system like that on my own"?
+Moreover, you thought "I bet I could do a system like that on my own"?

 You may have not, but I had.
 So I've made one myself in java.